-Three Mercy hospitals in the St. Louis region earned A grades in The Leapfrog Group’s Fall 2023 Hospital Safety Grade.
-Mercy Hospital St. Louis, Mercy Hospital South and Mercy Hospital Washington are among only 30% of hospitals across the country to earn the highest possible grade from the national nonprofit patient safety advocate group.
+Three Mercy hospitals in the St. Louis region have earned A grades in The Leapfrog Group’s Spring 2023 Hospital Safety Grade.
+Mercy Hospital Jefferson, Mercy Hospital South and Mercy Hospital St. Louis are among the 29% of U.S. hospitals to earn the highest possible grade from the national nonprofit patient safety advocate group.

 Leapfrog’s Safety Grade assesses hospitals based on the outcomes of their efforts to prevent medical errors, infections and other patient harm, and gives traditional letter grades that reflect their ability to keep their patients safe.

 “Patients should expect safe, high-quality care whenever they come to a Mercy hospital,” said Kat Nelson, Mercy chief quality officer.
 “Our co-workers, whether providing direct clinical care or support services, know these expectations are high and strive to meet them.
 An A safety grade validates the effort of our co-workers and physicians across our Mercy hospitals.”